m4con/100DaysOfCode/R1Log.md

 **Today's Progress**:

 Working on React Project:
-* :radio: Listening to the workingdraft podcast ""
+* :radio: Listening to the workingdraft podcast "TypeScript 3.8"

 **Thoughts:**
 No progress today...
 To distracted from ongoing stuff at work.